Fess Parker: Fess Parker Winery

 After his acting career, Parker devoted much of his time to operating his Fess Parker Family Winery and Vineyards in Los Olivos, California.
 The winery is owned and operated by Parker's family, and has produced several different types of award-winning wines.
 Parker's son, Eli, is president and director of winemaking and vineyard operations, while daughter, Ashley, is vice president of marketing and sales.

 The Parker operation includes over 1500 acre of vineyards, and a tasting room and visitor center along the Foxen Canyon Wine Trail.
 In addition to wine, the winery is known for selling coonskin caps and bottle toppers inspired by Parker's Crockett and Boone characters, and for its appearance under another name in the movie Sideways.
 In reminiscence of his acting days, Parker's wine labels have a logo of a golden coonskin cap.

+The Parker Family also operates a 19-room hotel in Los Olivos, California at 2860 Grande Ave by the name of Fess Parker Wine Country Inn, which also houses a restaurant.

 Politics

 In 1985, Parker briefly flirted with running in 1986 for the United States Senate as a Republican for the seat of incumbent Democrat Alan Cranston.
-He considered himself a conservative in the mold of Ronald Reagan.
+He considered himself a conservative in the mould of Ronald Reagan.